 - Acute pain refers to short-term discomfort that results from tissue damage.
 Working out, basic injuries and other types of trauma can induce acute pain.
 These symptoms are short-lived, however, as they begin to fade when the body undergoes its natural healing process.

 - Chronic pain, meanwhile, refers to long-term pain that persists for weeks, months or years.
-Such pain can greatly hinder an individual?s ability to live out his or her normal lifestyle, and it eventually lead to emotional and psychological distress.
+Such pain can greatly hinder an individual’s ability to live out his or her normal lifestyle, and it eventually leads to emotional and psychological distress.

 This distinction is important to note because, as mentioned above, powerful painkillers begin to lose their effectiveness if administered over an extended period of time.
 Likewise, dependency risks increase the longer and more frequently prescription pills are used to treat pain symptoms.

-The Treatment Center understands that using prescription painkillers to treat chronic, long-term pain increases a person?s risk of developing addiction and can limit the patient?s chances of making a full recovery.
-Our comprehensive treatment helps patients identify effective alternatives to treating chronic symptoms with painkillers.
+Using prescription painkillers to treat chronic, long-term pain increases a person’s risk of developing addiction and can limit the patient’s chances of making a full recovery.
+Comprehensive treatment helps patients identify effective alternatives to treating chronic symptoms with painkillers.

-How Our Substance Abuse and Pain Treatment Center Can Help
+How Our Substance Abuse and Pain Treatment Centers Can Help

-We recognize the complex challenges faced by individuals experiencing chronic pain as well as a dependence on prescription pills.
-That?s why The Treatment Center endeavors to provide clients with a complete set of tools and strategies for returning to a healthy lifestyle, no matter if they are undergoing treatment on an inpatient, outpatient or partial hospitalization basis.
+The challenges faced by individuals experiencing chronic pain as well as a dependence on prescription pills are complex.
+That’s why many facilities endeavor to provide clients with a complete set of tools and strategies for returning to a healthy lifestyle, no matter if they are undergoing treatment on an inpatient, outpatient or partial hospitalization basis.

-Following a detoxification program, we provide patients with a clinical assessment and work with them to create an individualized treatment plan.
-We incorporate holistic therapies and mental health treatment into their recovery plans as well.
+Following a detoxification program, provides patients with a clinical assessment and works with them to create an individualized treatment plan.
+Holistic therapies and mental health treatment may be incorporated into recovery plans as well.

 Therapeutic Holistic Services

-At The Treatment Center, we understand that chronic pain must be addressed with long-term solutions.
-Prescription pills become less effective and more dangerous the longer they are administered, so we support patients as they develop natural, therapeutic strategies for pain management.
-This is why we customize treatment plans to help clients combat chronic pain symptoms naturally.
+Prescription pills become less effective and more dangerous the longer they are administered, so patients can benefit from natural, therapeutic strategies for pain management.
+Customized treatment plans can help clients combat chronic pain symptoms naturally.

-Whether in an inpatient or outpatient setting, we use the following therapies to treat acute and chronic pain:
+Whether in an inpatient or outpatient setting, the following therapies can be used to treat acute and chronic pain: